badoo/techblog/_posts/2013-07-08-fixed-headers-in-mobile-webapps.markdown

 ### Hide the browser address bar

-If a user is visiting your website from a mobile browser, you can hide the address bar in certain cases to give you more screen space and make your webapp look less cluttered.
+If a user is visiting your website from a mobile browser, you can hide the address bar in certain cases to give you more screen space.
 There are plenty of good solutions you can find on the internets that will help you do that.
 For the sake of our demo we will use the snippet below.

 {% highlight javascript %}
 var hideAddressbar = function(){